Andrea Weiss (filmmaker): Books

-Weiss is the author of: Vampires and Violets: Lesbians in the Cinema (Jonathan Cape, 1992); Paris Was a Woman: Portraits from the Left Bank (Rivers Oram Press, 1995), which won a Lambda Literary Award, (reprinted by Counterpoint Press in 2013); and In The Shadow of the Magic Mountain: The Erika and Klaus Mann Story (University of Chicago Press, 2008), which won a Publishing Triangle Award.
+Weiss is the author of: Vampires and Violets: Lesbians in the Cinema (Jonathan Cape, 1992); Paris Was a Woman: Portraits from the Left Bank (Rivers Oram Press, 1995, reprinted by Counterpoint Press in 2013), which won a Lambda Literary Award; and In The Shadow of the Magic Mountain: The Erika and Klaus Mann Story (University of Chicago Press, 2008), which won a Publishing Triangle Award.
 Her books have been translated into French, Spanish, German, Chinese, Korean, Swedish, Japanese, Slovenian, and Croatian.
 Her essays have been published in The Atlantic, The Daily Beast, The Columbia Journal of American Studies, The Gay/Lesbian Review, and elsewhere.

 Film

 She co-founded the non-profit film company Jezebel Productions with partner Greta Schiller, in 1984.

-Film credits include The Five Demands (2023)International Sweethearts of Rhythm (1986), Tiny & Ruby: Hell Divin' Women (1988), Paris Was a Woman (1995), A Bit of Scarlet (1997), Seed Of Sarah (1998), Escape to Life: The Erika and Klaus Mann Story (2000) (co-directed with Wieland Speck), I Live At Ground Zero (2002), Recall Florida (2003), U.N.
-Fever (2008), and No Dinosaurs in Heaven (2010).
+Film credits include International Sweethearts of Rhythm (1986), Tiny & Ruby: Hell Divin' Women (1988), Paris Was a Woman (1995), A Bit of Scarlet (1997), Seed Of Sarah (1998), Escape to Life: The Erika and Klaus Mann Story (2000) (co-directed with Wieland Speck), I Live At Ground Zero (2002), Recall Florida (2003), U.N.
+Fever (2008), No Dinosaurs in Heaven (2010), Bones of Contention (2017), and The Five Demands (2023).

 Her 2017 feature documentary, Bones of Contention, premiered at the 2017 Berlin International Film Festival; won Best Documentary at the Side by Side Film Festival; and was featured at QFest in Houston, Outfest in Los Angeles, and the NewFest: New York LGBT Film Festival.

 Teaching

 She teaches at The City University of New York as a media and communication arts professor.
-She also holds a Ph.D. in American History.
-Where in 2019-20 she was named Stuart Z. Katz Professor in the Humanities and the Arts, Which is an endowment granted to support an outstanding faculty member in research and creative activity.
+She was named the 2019-20 Stuart Z. Katz Professor in the Humanities and the Arts, an endowment granted to support an outstanding faculty member in research and creative activity.
 She was working on her project Flying Lessons when given this award.